 Lots of quotes help a story, but they have to be good quotes.
 A good quote is pungent.
 It brings the speaker to life in the reader’s mind.
 It doesn’t meander.
-If you drop in a paragraph of words from someone into your story, it’s usually a good idea to see if you can cut most of it away, leaving behind the best part.
+If you drop in a long paragraph of words from someone into your story, it’s usually a good idea to see if you can cut most of it away, leaving behind the best part.

 With few exceptions, quotes should only be full sentences, not fragments dropped in the middle of a sentence.
 Readers need to shift clearly into the voice of a character for a time, and then back to the voice of the narrator.
 Fragments of quotes leave readers flipping back and forth in unnecessary confusion.

 — No brackets or ellipses.
 (Remember, these are not term papers.)

 — You can trim out um’s and ah’s and other stammerings, but you can’t leave out words or replace them with words you wish your subject had actually said.

 — If a quote sounds like drab exposition, just use your own words to move that part of the narrative forward.

 — Quotes should, whenever possible, have this format:

 “Quod erat demonstrandum,” said Irving Euclid, a geometer at the University of Athens.

 Irving Euclid, a geometer at the University of Athens, said “Quod erat demonstrandum.”